 Former King’s geographers have gone on to a range of varied careers.
 Several have studied for further degrees, and some are now eminent professors of Geography elsewhere.
 Recent students have followed their undergraduate degree with a Masters course in, for example, Landscape and Culture, Social Anthropology, Urban Regeneration or Science of the Environment.
 Others have become teachers, either in the UK or overseas, or have obtained interesting positions in non-governmental organisations or with planning authorities.

-Fellow in Geography
+Academics in Geography

 Applying to study Geography